 An enthusiastic performer herself, Melissa has been a part of many productions at Spotlight Community Theatre over the past decades.
 The last few years, Melissa has taken a step back from being onstage, to focus more on directing and writing.
 She has had several plays entered in the Gold Coast Secondary School Dramafest competition, with great success throughout the years.
 Melissa's passion and experience in Musical Theatre and Drama is something she is excited to be able to share with students, along with her love of acting and learning the art of telling stories through character, song, and dance.

-Ethan Speight is the head drama teacher at Spotlight Youth Theatre this year.
-He started as a student in 2017 in Youth Theatre and continued on, ending with a final year of Young Adults in 2020.
+Ethan started as a student in 2017 in Youth Theatre and continued on, ending with a final year of Young Adults in 2020.
 He started a Bachelor of Education in 2021 focussing on secondary teaching (High School), with Drama and English as his main teaching focus.

 His journey as a teacher began with being a Trainee teacher under Mitch Walsh in 2022, and quickly moved up to head drama teacher from there.
 In 2023 he had taken over the secondary sector of drama and began to build not only his skills and those of his students, but also the classroom environment to a safe and secure standing in which we all knew each other and the space to be a safe space to practice drama.